We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - occurs every 21 to 35 days

-If you’re of reproductive age, and you think pregnancy might be the reason you’re spotting, you can take an at-home test.
+If you’re of reproductive age and think you might be pregnant, you can take an at-home test.
 Pregnancy tests measure the amount of human chorionic gonadotropin (hCG) in your urine.
 This hormone rises rapidly when you’re pregnant.

-You should see your doctor if you have unexplained spotting between your periods.
-Although it may be nothing to worry about or go away on its own, it could also be a sign of something more serious.
+You should see a doctor if you have unexplained spotting between periods.
+Although it may be nothing to worry about and may go away on its own, it could also be a sign of something serious.

-Try to record exactly when your spotting occurs and any other symptoms you have so you can share this information with your doctor.
+Record when your spotting occurs as well as any other symptoms you experience so you can share the information with a doctor.

 - easy bruising